 4.2.1 The Development Management policies are aimed at controlling development and managing associated impacts, so it is not surprising that the policies performed well against the SA objectives (see Appendix E).
 There are some uncertainties at this stage, for example the policy on developer contributions (DM2) could potentially contribute to a range of objectives but it will depend on the range of topics that contributions are sought for and the scale of contributions sought.
 It may also be that Community Infrastructure Levy contributions are sought rather than developer contributions.
-No significant gaps in policy were identified through the SA at this stage, as noted above allowance was made for the role played by existing policies in the Core Strategy and national policy (see comment below in relation to national policy).
+No significant gaps in policy were identified through the SA at this stage, as noted above allowance was made for the role played by existing policies in the Core Strategy and national policy.

-4.2.2 Specific recommendations are:
+4.2.2 The key points are: